Tankki täyteen: Location

 The filling station in the series's exterior pictures was the Kesoil service station, which was demolished in the late 1980s and was located in the center of Ylöjärvi, west of the junction of the Vaasantie and Kuruntie roads, about 100 meters from the Kuruntie bridge towards Vaasa.
 During the filming of the series, a Kale family lived in the bar section of the service station, with the workshop stable on the workshop side.
 An apartment building has been built on the site.
 The service station had been completed in 1960 for the Autori service station chain in the Tampere and Pori regions and switched to Kesoil in 1964.

 Episodes

 Re-broadcasts

-Even today, the series enjoys strong cult following in Finland.
+Even today, the series enjoys a strong cult following in Finland.
 The latest rerun of the series was shown on TV2 in the spring of 2020, when all episodes of the series were shown.
 The theater version of the series, compiled from episodes 1–6, was presented at the Orimattila local summer theater, which premiered on July 4, 2008.
-In summer 2009 and 2010, Kauhajoki's Teatteri Kajo also performed the first production season spiced with music and in 2012 the second production season.
+In the summer of 2009 and 2010, Kauhajoki's Teatteri Kajo also performed in the first production season spiced with music and in 2012 the second production season.
 The musical version by Teatteri Eurooppa Neljä premiered at the Sappee Summer Theater in Pälkäne on June 15, 2011.